busshi/cloudflare_ddns/README.md

 ### Note:
 - Change the domains to yours in the updater script and copy it in the appropriated folder (1min / 30min / hourly / ...)
 - Create a .env file according the env.sample, just change the token with yours.
 You can get one from [here](https://dash.cloudflare.com)
+- The cron job is scheduled every hour but you can change it.
+Just edit the entrypoint.sh script andput your script in the appropriated folder in the cron_jobs directory.

 ### Usage:
 ```make``` to create a container in detached mode